theahuerkamp-cyber/flatflow-legal/right-of-withdrawal-short.md

 # Right of Withdrawal (Short Version)

 Purchases and subscriptions for FlatFlow are processed exclusively through Apple's in-app purchase system.
-Payment processing, billing, and the handling of withdrawal/refund requests are fully managed by **Apple**, not [your name/company].
+Payment processing, billing, and the handling of withdrawal/refund requests are fully managed by **Apple**, not by Thea Hürkamp (FlatFlow)

 ## Requesting a Withdrawal or Refund